anaouse/anaouse.github.io/posts/shixian4/shixian4.md

 **roadmap**

-- shortcut open and close(done, use QAbstractNativeEventFilter get win32 system hotkey)->
+- shortcut open and close(done, use QAbstractNativeEventFilter get win32 system hotkey)
-- latest sorted(done,but now it is dir latest md is not)->
+- latest sorted(done,but now it is dir latest md is not)
-- search bar result enable using arrow(done, override QLineEdit to process keyboard event to use arrow to activate item)->
+- search bar result enable using arrow(done, override QLineEdit to process keyboard event to use arrow to activate item)
-- latest edited sorted()->
+- latest edited sorted()
-- md latest sorted()->
+- md latest sorted()

 Q_OBJECT Macro: Enables Qt's meta-object compiler (moc) to process the class for signals and slots, a core mechanism for event handling in Qt.